dsjoerg/ggpyjobs/README.md

 If you want GGTracker to show a new piece of information, the steps to do that include:
 * add the necessary processing code here, in ggpyjobs
-* modify the GGTracker web + Angular code to show the new piece of information
+* modify the GGTracker web + Angular code (not yet public, but Soon™) to show the new piece of information

 Plugins